jaspervdj/patat/README.md

 Line wrapping can be enabled by setting `wrap: true` in the configuration.
 This will re-wrap all lines to fit the terminal width better.

+### Margins

+Margins can be enabled by setting a `margin` entry with the desired width in the configuration.
+For example, `margin: 12` will add a margin of 12 columns on the left, and 12 columns on the right.

+It is recommended to enable [line wrapping](#line-wrapping) along with this feature.

 ### Auto advancing

 By setting `autoAdvanceDelay` to a number of seconds, `patat` will automatically